 - Fluffier and richer: For fluffier eggs, add a little more milk or cream.
 For even richer eggs, replace the milk or cream with sour cream.
 If you are avoiding dairy, you can use water instead of milk; the eggs will be lighter with no loss of flavor.

 - Additions: For added taste and texture, include minced vegetable, ham, breakfast sausage, or mushrooms to the butter and sauté for a few minutes before adding the egg mixture.
-You can also add shredded cheese or fresh herbs like chives to the eggs about halfway through the cooking time to bring a bit of color and extra zing.
+You can also add shredded cheese, spinach or fresh herbs like chives to the eggs about halfway through the cooking time to bring a bit of color and extra zing.